What is multiple endocrine neoplasia type 2?

 What is the typical treatment for a parathyroid tumor?

-Increased production of parathyroid hormone by a benign parathyroid tumor can cause hypercalcemia (high blood calcium), kidney stones, and osteoporosis (loss of bone mass).
+Increased production of parathyroid hormone by a benign parathyroid tumor can cause hypercalcemia (high blood calcium), kidney stones, and osteoporosis (loss of bone mass causing fracture).
 Surgical removal of the parathyroid tumor often cures the problem.
 Learn more about parathyroid tumors.

 Questions to ask the doctor

-If you are concerned about your risk of thyroid cancer, talk with your doctor.
+If you are concerned about your risk of thyroid cancer or other tumors, talk with your doctor.
 Consider asking the following questions of your doctor:

 - What is my risk of developing thyroid cancer?